ctoesca/redjs/README.md

 # redjs
-Embedded Redis-like in-memory data store, for use in nodejs cluster
+Embedded Redis-like in-memory data store, for use in nodejs cluster.
+No Redis installation is required: all operations are performed in-memory.
+Redjs can be replaced by ioredis if you want to use Redis.

 # Quick Start